 You are not required to purchase anything extra in order to accept a car refinance loan.
 Many companies will try to sell extended warranties and all types of insurance products to you when you refinance.
 They typically do this in the following way:

 Hey, Ms. Smith, it looks like we can save you $50 a month off your monthly car payment, and that new payment includes a warranty to double your car coverage.
 You won’t have to pay anything out of pocket if something breaks!
 How does that sound?

 But what the salesperson isn’t saying is that your payment could be even lower.
 Stop for a second and don’t say yes.
 Ask what your payment would be without any extra products.
 Ask how much the product(s) they are trying to sell cost.
 Extended warranties typically cost $2,000.
 If you’re interested in the products, ask if they can cut you a deal.

 Be wary of extending the loan term

-Even if you do take out a longer term loan, it’s worth noting that you can eventually start making extra payments on it if you’re able to find room in your budget, which could significantly reduce the overall cost.
+Even if you do take out a longer term loan, it’s worth noting that you can eventually start making extra payments to the principal, which could significantly reduce the overall cost.